-Entebbe Protea Hotel, set on the banks of Lake Victoria, convenient and close to the airport (1 night), Murchison Falls Bakers Lodge, Uganda’s largest and oldest conservation area (3 nights), Kibali Forest Ndali Lodge, the density and diversity of primates is the highest in the whole of Africa (2 nights), Queen Elizabeth National Park Kyambura Gorge Lodge, home to over 95 mammal species and 612 species of birds (2 nights), Bwindi National Park Gorilla Forest Camp, home to many of the world’s remaining mountain gorillas (3 nights)
+Our Uganda safari begins at the Entebbe Protea Hotel, set on the banks of Lake Victoria, convenient and close to the airport (1 night), Murchison Falls Bakers Lodge, Uganda’s largest and oldest conservation area (3 nights), Kibali Forest Ndali Lodge, the density and diversity of primates is the highest in the whole of Africa (2 nights), Queen Elizabeth National Park Kyambura Gorge Lodge, home to over 95 mammal species and 612 species of birds (2 nights), Bwindi National Park Gorilla Forest Camp, home to many of the world’s remaining mountain gorillas (3 nights).

 - Trekking in Kibale Forest National Park